 - Receipt of Comments

-Within 14 calendar days of receipt of the report or summary, the respondent (and complainant, if applicable) will provide their comments, if any, to the inquiry committee.
+Within 10 calendar days of receipt of the report or summary, the respondent (and complainant, if applicable) will provide their comments, if any, to the inquiry committee.
+If the respondent needs more time, the respondent may request an extension of time, which shall be granted whenever practicable.
 Any comments that the complainant or respondent submits on the report may become part of the final inquiry report and record.
 Based on the comments, the inquiry committee may revise the report as appropriate.

 - Inquiry Decision and Notification